-- a.
-Demonstrates the strength, quality, and capacity of the network to collaborate with a HRSA-funded program evaluator, including the capacity to collect, link, store and report patient-level data elements and provide network-level data as outlined in Appendix B: - Patient-level data elements include but are not limited to demographic information, service utilization, health outcomes and care coordination contacts. - Network data include but are not limited to service delivery and access, cost and utilization, referrals and risk appropriate care. - PIMS data elements (34 items) - b.
+- Patient-level data elements include but are not limited to demographic information, service utilization, health outcomes, and care coordination contacts. - Network data include but are not limited to service delivery and access, cost and utilization, referrals and risk appropriate care. - PIMS data elements - b.
 Includes, in the budget, an appropriate allocation of award resources and staffing to ensure data collection, at all points of service.
 The work plan includes evidence of legal and privacy considerations and a strong quality assurance process to ensure the validity of data elements/information collected by the network.